Building the Legacy | Construyendo el Legado

 Take a broad look at IDEA 2004 with these 2 modules–the first welcomes newcomers to IDEA and the second identifies what’s different in the 2004 reauthorization of the law.

 - Module 1 | Top 10 Basics of Special Education (**)

 - Module 2 | Key Changes in the Law and Regulations

 Theme B: IDEA and General Education | IDEA y la Educación General

-See how IDEA aligns with No Child Left Behind (NCLB) and explore topics on general education and children with disabilities.
-January 2016 Editor’s note: NCLB was reauthorized in December 2015, bringing changes to IDEA itself.
+See how IDEA aligns with the Elementary & Secondary Education Act ( ESEA was reauthorized as the No Child Left Behind in 2002) and explore topics on general education and children with disabilities.
+January 2016 Editor’s note: The Elementary & Secondary Education Act was reauthorized as the Every Student Succeeds Act in December 2015, bringing changes to IDEA itself.

 - Module 5 | Disproportionality and Overrepresentation